Syrian army says 'enemy' rockets hit military bases

 Hezbollah and other Iranian-backed militias have a large military presence in Syria and are well entrenched in central and eastern areas near the Iraqi border.

-Reporting by Suleiman Al-Khalidi, additional reporting by Angus McDowall; Editing by Cynthia Osterman and Peter Cooney
+Reporting by Suleiman Al-Khalidi, additional reporting by Angus McDowall; Editing by Matthew Mpoke Bigg